MuMUR : Multilingual Multimodal Universal Retrieval: Introduction

-To summarize, our contributions are as follows: (i) We generate multilingual data using external state-of-the-art machine translation models. (ii) We propose a model that is capable of knowledge transfer from multilingual data to improve the performance of video retrieval. (iii) We evaluate the proposed framework on five English video retrieval benchmarks and achieve state-of-the-art results in both text-to-video and video-to-text retrieval settings. (iv) Finally, we demonstrate that our model significantly outperforms previous approaches on multilingual video retrieval datasets in a zero-shot setting.
+To summarize, our contributions are as follows: (i) We generate multilingual data using external state-of-the-art machine translation models. (ii) We propose a model that is capable of knowledge transfer from multilingual data to improve the performance of multimodal retrieval. (iii) We evaluate the proposed framework on six English retrieval benchmarks and achieve state-of-the-art results in both text-to-visual and visual-to-text retrieval settings. (iv) Finally, we demonstrate that our model significantly outperforms previous approaches on multilingual retrieval datasets.